Jarred Brooks: Rizin

 After being released from the UFC, Brooks signed with Rizin FF and made his promotional debut against Haruo Ochi at Rizin 18 on August 18, 2019.
 The bout ended in a no contest due to an accidental headbutt early in the first round.

 Brooks next fought with Warrior Xtreme Cagefighting at WXC 83, when he faced the undefeated Legacy Fighting Alliance veteran, Victor Altamirano.
 Brooks would dominate throughout the fight, and won by a rear-naked choke in the second round.

 Brooks' next fight was a return to strawweight, during Bellator Japan, when he re-matched the highly rated DEEP strawweight champion Haruo Ochi.
 Brooks won a unanimous decision.
-This would lead many media outlets and fight analysts to name Brooks as the worlds best strawweight.
+This would lead many media outlets and fight analysts to name Brooks as the world's best strawweight.

 ONE Championship

 Brooks signed a contract with ONE Championship, and was expected to make his promotional debut against Lito Adiwang at ONE on TNT 2 on April 14, 2021.
 Adiwang would later withdraw from the bout, due to a positive COVID-19 test.
 The bout was rescheduled for ONE Championship: NextGen III on November 26, 2021.
 He won the bout via arm-triangle choke in the second round.

 Brooks faced Hiroba Minowa at ONE: Only the Brave on January 28, 2022.
 Brooks won the bout in dominant fashion via unanimous decision.

 Brooks faced Bokang Masuyane at ONE 156 on April 22, 2022.
 Masuyane missed weight at the official weigh-ins and forfeited 20% of his purse to Brooks.
 Brooks won the fight by a first-round technical submission.